 About Monthly Movie Round-Up: Virtual Edition

-Since 2016, IU Cinema’s A Place for Film blog has presented quality, relevant, interesting, and sometimes provocative writing about programs related to IU Cinema, a world-class venue and curatorial program that is dedicated to the scholarly study and highest standards of exhibition of film in both its traditional and modern forms.
+Since 2016, IU Cinema’s A Place for Film blog has presented quality, relevant, interesting, and sometimes provocative writing about programs related to IU Cinema.
 Every month, A Place for Film brings its readers a selection of films from its group of regular bloggers.
 Although these films are not among those currently being screened at IU Cinema, this series reflects the varied programming to be found at the Cinema, as well as demonstrates the eclectic tastes of the bloggers.
 Each contributor picks one film each month they couldn’t wait to share with others.

 Laura Ivins loves stop motion, home movies, imperfect films, nature hikes, and Stephen Crane's poetry.
 She has a PhD from Indiana University and an MFA from Boston University.
 In addition to watching and writing about movies, sometimes she also makes them.
 Ivins is a former IU Cinema projectionist and Underground Film Series programmer.

 Jack Miller enjoys the films of Howard Hawks, Jacques Tourneur, and John Ford.
 He graduated from Indiana University with a BA in English, and currently resides in Chicago.
 He also enjoys listening to country and disco music.

 Michaela Owens is thrilled to be the editor of A Place for Film, in addition to being IU Cinema's Publications Editor.
 An IU graduate with a BA in Communication and Culture and an MA in Cinema and Media Studies, she never stops thinking about classic Hollywood, thanks to her mother’s introduction to it, and likes to believe she is an expert on Katharine Hepburn and Esther Williams.